Dario Šarić (footballer): Palermo

 In August 2022, Šarić signed a four-year deal with Palermo.
 He made his official debut for the team on 3 September against Reggina.

 In August 2023, he was loaned to Turkish side Antalyaspor for the remainder of the campaign.

 In January 2025, he was sent on a six-month loan to Cesena.

 Later stage of career

 In August, Šarić was transferred to Antalyaspor.

 International career

 Šarić represented Bosnia and Herzegovina at various youth levels.

 In May 2021, he received his first senior call up, for friendly games against Montenegro and Denmark, but had to wait until 26 September 2022 to make his debut in a 2022–23 UEFA Nations League B match against Romania.

+Personal life

+Šarić married his long-time girlfriend Veronica in July 2026.